6 Raster-vector interactions

 zion_srtm_df containing summary statistics for elevation values in Zion National Park (see Figure 6.4(A)):

-The preceding code chunk used the tidyverse to provide summary statistics for cell values per polygon ID, as described in Chapter 3.
+The preceding code chunk used the dplyr to provide summary statistics for cell values per polygon ID, as described in Chapter 3.
 The results provide useful summaries, for example that the maximum height in the park is around 2,661 meters above see level (other summary statistics, such as standard deviation, can also be calculated in this way).
-Because there is only one polygon in the example a data frame with a single row is returned; however, the method works when multiple selector polygons are used.
+Because there is only one polygon in the example, a data frame with a single row is returned; however, the method works when multiple selector polygons are used.

 The similar approach works for counting occurrences of categorical raster values within polygons.